 - Attach a wire to any bolt on either side of the product and

 - Attach the other end of the same wire to the steel deck or other grounded conductor such as a steel soil stack or metal roof deck.
-Attaching this end of the wire to a non-grounded conductor such as plastic or wooden material is no proper grounding
+Attaching this end of the wire to a non-grounded conductor such as plastic or wooden material is NOT proper grounding.

 To avoid an electrical shock hazard, or tripping hazard, from the ground wire:

-- Prevent ground wire from contacting with flammable liquid, electrical wires or equipment.
-Reel ground wire in, when possible.
+- Prevent ground wire from contacting with flammable liquids, electrical wires or equipment.
+Reel in ground wire, whenever possible.

 - Ensure work crews are aware of the ground wire location at all times, and

 - Prevent unauthorized people from entering the work area.